 Technological development is the buzzword for today’s world.
 The fact that traditional skills and local livelihood are on a fade in most countries due to this technological development, is a moot issue.
 Some among the mass, opine that measures to preserve these traditional and conventional methods are futile.
 In my view, though technology and its recent advancements portray the face of development in a country, efforts to promote conventional elements should be envisaged.
 Let us discourse the same below on a global perspective.

 Now given the situation, global efforts made by many NGOs and social activists to preserve traditional occupations and skills are well appreciated.
-Most of their autobiography mentions the complexity involved in the task, as majority of the people turn away from the conventional approaches in the midst of technologically advanced and compact methods.
-Majority of these activists find success through repeated target oriented projects.
-The preservation of old age practice of fishing with cormorants practiced in china would exemplify the same.
-One of the documentary, revealed that these fishermen are paid to practice these in order to keep alive the tradition.
+Most of their autobiography mentions the complexity involved in the task, as the majority of the people turn away from the conventional approaches in the midst of technologically advanced and compact methods. the majority of these activists find success through repeated target oriented projects.
+The preservation of old age practice of fishing with cormorants practised in China would exemplify the same.
+One of the documentaries revealed that these fishermen are paid to practice these in order to keep alive the tradition.
 From the above discourse, I would like to conclude that, measures to safeguard the conventional skills and livelihoods of past are never pointless or futile however it should be appreciated and applauded worldwide.

 [ Written by - Vineeth V. ]